FVNRLS/push_swap/README.md

 Many thanks for support and patience to:

 :heart_decoration: heleen [https://github.com/heleenoomen]

-Great tester to validate the number of instructions:
+<br>Great tester to validate the number of instructions:

 https://github.com/lmalki-h/push_swap_tester

-Simple, but very useful visualizer for the sorting algorithm:
+<br>Simple, but very useful visualizer for the sorting algorithm:

 https://pypi.org/project/push-swap-gui/